 *The Metro Bank Credit Card only allows fee-free spending in Europe.
 Source: Which?
 Money Compare.
 Data correct as of 5 November 2020

 Coronavirus has had a massive impact on people's finances, with many people having to borrow money to pay essential costs, or struggling to repay what they owe.

 By July this year, UK Finance found 1.05 million people had been given payment holidays on their credit cards over three months.

 The deadline to apply for a payment holiday on credit cards, loans and other credit products passed on 31 October, with banks obliged to instead offer tailored support to customers facing financial issues from 1 November.
-But with lockdown measures in England from 5 November and the furlough scheme having been extended, the FCA has set out proposals to extend payment holidays on credit products for up to six months.
+But with lockdown measures in England from 5 November and the having been extended, the to extend payment holidays on credit products for up to six months.